 a faithful supporter ———————————————————————– inconsistent

 If you have to say that Opinion 2 is most in line with your view of God, obviously your relationship with Him is strained.
 What has happened between you two?
-Somehow He must have disappointed you.
+Somehow, He must have disappointed you.
 Maybe you blame Him for allowing something bad to happen to you.
 Perhaps He has underwhelmed you with what He has done for you.
-I don’t know what the problem is, but clearly something has warped you view of Him.
+I don’t know what the problem is, but clearly something has warped your view of Him.